Restaurant Business Loans

-Do you have a record of recent profit?
-Can you demonstrate through your books that you take in more than you spend on a regular basis?
 Your cash flow statement is a good place to look for this information.
 Once you can demonstrate that you have a profitable operation, turn your attention to the future.
 What projections can you make for your grow over the next one to five years?
-Let’s assume you have both solid profitability and encouraging growth prospects.

-The next step in preparing to take out a loan is to understand your credit worthiness.
 In the US, this is handily encapsulated in your credit rating, a single numerical score provided by the three major credit rating bureaus.
-A credit rating above 670 is typically considered good, while scores above 740 are very good, and above 800 is excellent.
+According to Equifax, a credit rating above 670 is typically considered good, while scores above 740 are very good, and above 800 is excellent.

 A second factor to consider is your collateral.
 What valuable assets could you offer to a lender to secure your loan?
 The better the collateral you post, the more likely you are to find a lender.

-Major Types of Loans
+4 Major Types of Restaurant Business Loans

 There are four major types of restaurant loans to consider: small business loans, a business line of credit, a traditional commercial loan, and business credit cards.

-The US government supports credit provision to small businesses through the Small Business Administration (SBA).
-The SBA will guarantee eligible loans, thereby reducing risk for lenders and incentivizing them to work with small businesses.
 The process to secure an SBA loan begins with making an application to a private lender that partners with the SBA—which in the US is most banks and credit unions.
-If you can show strong personal and business finances and are willing to personally guarantee the loan, SBA affiliated lenders are likely to work with you.
+If you can show strong personal and business finances and are willing to personally guarantee the loan, SBA-affiliated lenders are likely to work with you.
 There are many types of SBA loans, ranging from SBA microloans (below $50,000) to the more common SBA 7(A) loans of up to $5 million.

 Business Line of Credit/Working Capital Loan

-Working capital or business lines of credit are intended to help cover regular operational expenses such as payroll, rent or inventory costs.
-You wouldn’t use them to finance large one-off expenses like a land purchase or expansion to a second location.
 The lending standards for lines of credit vary by lender, but in general you should be able to demonstrate a strong financial position that gives them confidence you’ll have the cash available to meet your loan obligations.
-One nice feature of a line of credit is that it functions like a credit credit, allowing you to spend more as you repay previous balances.
+One nice feature of a line of credit is that it functions like a creditcard, allowing you to spend more as you repay previous balances.

 Traditional Commercial Loan

 The most common loan offering from banks and credit unions is the commercial loan.
-The amount and repayment period depend on your negotiations, but the basic structure is consistent: the lender will go through a careful inspection of your finances to assure themselves that you are credit worthy, will demand collateral, and will offer a modest interest rate that averages 6 to 8%, while accommodating large loan totals.
-The commercial lending process demands high credit scores and the patience to wait for up to six months for a loan to close, but if you can met this bar, the terms are attractive.
+The amount and repayment period depends on your negotiations, but the basic structure is consistent: the lender will go through a careful inspection of your finances to assure themselves that you are credit-worthy, will demand collateral, and will offer a modest interest rate that averages 6 to 8%, while accommodating large loan totals.

 Business Credit Cards

 We’d be remiss not to mention one of the most common sources of financing for small businesses: the credit card.
 Business credit cards are widely available and offer quick and easy access to moderate sums of money.
 Their major downside is that the interest rate is typically high, making credit cards an expensive method of financing.
-If you have to cover a short term expense and will quickly be able to repay the balance, a credit card can be a convenient option.
-Be careful though not to fall into the trap of carrying large ongoing balances at high interest.

 Specific Capital Needs for Restaurants